Ten Things to Know About Learning the Violin

 |

-1. The Violin, Viola, Cello, and Double Bass are all instruments of the violin family
+No. 1 - The Violin, Viola, Cello, and Double Bass are all instruments of the violin family

-2. There are fractional sized violins for children
+No. 2 - There are fractional sized violins for children

-Most adults play on a full sized violin (4/4).
+Most adults play on full sized violins (4/4).
 The fractional sized violins come in 7/8, 3/4, 1/2, 1/4, 1/8, 1/16, and 1/32.
 It is advisable for children to play on the size of the violin that is suitable for them.
 The arm length should be longer than the length of the violin so that the elbow can bend comfortably when holding the violin.
 Otherwise, they should pick the smaller size.

-The wooden pieces of the violin are glued together and the glue would melt under heat.
+No. 3 - The violin is a very fragile instrumentThe wooden pieces of the violin are glued together and the glue would melt under heat.
 Keep the instrument away from extreme temperature and humidity.
-Put it away in the violin case or in a secure place when it is not in use to avoid accidents.
+Put it away securely in a violin case when it is not in use to prevent it from getting damaged by accident.

-For optimum sound, the strings need to be replaced from time to time.
+Suggested reading: Setting Up A New Violin No. 4 - The violin needs to be maintained regularlyFor optimum sound, the strings need to be replaced from time to time.
 Wipe the rosin dust off and keep the violin clean all the time.
 The tension of the bow hair should be loosen when it is not in use.
 Always check to see if the bridge has moved away from its original position and angle.
 Bring it to a luthier once in a while for regular maintenance.

-Suggested reading: Setting Up a New Violin
+Suggested reading: Setting Up a New Violin |

 The violin is a difficult instrument to learn at the beginning stage.
 Compared to other instruments such as the piano, violin students take longer time to learn to make a decent sound and to play a simple tune.
 The actions involved in playing even a single note is much more complex on the violin.
 It is important for parents and students not to be discouraged by this.

-Suggested reading: A Parent's Guide to Music Lessons, Learning the Violin (or Any Instrument) as a Child, Teenager, or Adult
+- Learning the Violin (or Any Instrument) as a Child, Teenager, or Adult

 Suggested reading: Finding Balance and Ease in Violin Posture

-7. Intonation is a tricky stuff
+No. 7 - Intonation is a tricky stuff

 Suggested reading: Improve Your Violin Intonation